 Advanced Installation Instructions¶

-This document provides details on things you need to know to install and manage your own scientific Python + SunPy installation.
-If you have never installed or used scientific Python we recommend that you follow the Anaconda installation instructions.
+This document provides details on how to install and manage your own scientific Python + sunpy installation.
+If you have never installed/used a scientific Python environment, we recommend that you follow the Miniconda installation instructions.

 These instructions assume you have a scientific Python distribution with access to the